Section 3: Determination

 Consultations

-Paragraph 3 also states that where no representations or consultation request is received within the period specified in the notice, the RO may proceed to register the rent.
+Paragraph 3 also states that where no representations or consultation request is received within the period specified in the notice (14 days), the RO may proceed to register the rent:

-However, where a consultation request is received, the Rent Officer must invite the parties to a consultation to discuss the rent to be registered, before proceeding to register the rent.
-The Rent Officer may choose to invite the parties to a consultation even if the parties do not request one.
+However, where a consultation request is received, the rent officer must invite the parties to a consultation to discuss the rent to be registered, before proceeding to register the rent.
+The rent officer may also choose to invite the parties to a consultation even if the parties do not request one.

-At any such consultation the landlord and the tenant may each be represented by a person authorised by him in that behalf, whether or not that person is of counsel or a solicitor.
+At any such consultation the landlord and the tenant may each be represented by any person authorised by him or her on their behalf.
+The representative need not be an expert or professional adviser:

 Objections

-Paragraph 5A states that the registration is sent out with a notice giving the parties 28 days to object in writing and paragraph 6 states that the Rent Officer must accept such an objection on behalf of the Property Chamber (formerly, the Rent Assessment Panel) if it is received within 28 days and if later, to seek the Chamber’s direction as to whether to accept it or not.
-Standard letters for both scenarios are in the forms and letters section on the intranet.
+Paragraph 5A states that the registration is sent out with a notice giving the parties 28 days to object in writing and paragraph 6 states that the rent officer must accept such an objection on behalf of the First Tier Tribunal if it is received within 28 days and if later, the rent officer may either accept the late objection or seek the FTT direction as to whether to accept it or not.
+Standard letters for both scenarios are in the forms and letters section on the intranet:

-In practice we allow for postal delays as a Rent Officer can accept a later objection, or we refer it to the Property Chamber (formerly, the Rent Assessment Panel) for them to decide whether to accept it.
-A Rent Officer does not have the power to reject an objection.
+In practice VOA allow for postal delays as a rent officer can accept a later objection, or refer it to the Property Chamber for them to decide whether to accept it.
+A rent officer does not have the power to reject an objection no matter how late the objection may be made.

-Paragraph 9(3) states that the Rent Officer must update the register with the First Tier Tribunal Property Chamber’s (formerly, the rent assessment committee’s) decision (on the public register, which is the Electronic Rent Register).
+Paragraph 9(3) states that the rent officer must update the register with the First Tier Tribunal (FTT) decision on the public register:

 In applying this article no account shall be taken of any variable sum to be included in the registered rent in accordance with section 71(4) of the 1977 Act.